 With this system, it could happen that a UK citizen, with two sons, and with a property in Spain, can make a Spanish Will leaving his/her property to his/her friend, and that this last Will cannot be executed because, if Spanish laws are applied, then the 66 % of that property should be transferred to his sons, and only the remaining 33 % to be inherited by the testator’s friend.

-This issue has moved towards clarity, with the reviewing of the legal situation in 2012 and passing of a new law, which will come into effect in August 2015.
-Although the UK has not signed up to it will be applied in Spain.
+This issue has moved towards clarity, with the reviewing of the legal situation in 2012 and passing of legislation, which will came into effect in August 2015.

-Option 1: You decide the law which will to govern your inheritance.
-So, if you are French, British, German, Norwegian, etc., you can decide on your Will or Probate, which is the law you want to be applied after your decease.
+Option 1: You decide the law which will govern your inheritance.
+So, if you are French, British, German, Norwegian, etc., you can decide on your Will or Probate, which is the law you want to be applied after your demise.

 Option 2: Inheritance by country of permanent residence.
 If you have not stipulated on your Will anything in relation to the law that you wished to regulate your inheritance, then, Option 2 will be applied and defined as country in which you had you residence during the last 5 years.